Open-PMC-18M: A High-Fidelity Large Scale Medical Dataset for Multimodal Representation Learning: Composition and Curation Process

-We begin with the \biomedica dataset \citep{lozano2025biomedica}, which has been extracted from articles in the PubMed Central Open Access Subset. \biomedica contains approximately 24 million image-caption pairs along with metadata, including global and local modality labels for each image.
-We apply a filtering step using the provided labels and retain only those pairs primarily categorized as clinical imaging, microscopy, immunoassays, or chemical structure.
+To curate our dataset we start with the \biomedica dataset \citep{lozano2025biomedica}, which has been extracted from articles in the PubMed Central Open Access Subset. \biomedica contains approximately 24 million image-caption pairs along with in-text figure references, often spanning multiple paragraphs. \biomedica obtains image modalities by extracting visual features of each image using a DINO-v2 model \citep{caron2021emerging}, followed by clustering of images with PCA and K-means.
+Clusters are then annotated by experts which provide 12 global modality labels (e.g., clinical image, microscopy, immunoassays, chemical structures) and 170 local labels (e.g., magnetic resonance imaging, X-ray radiography, computed tomography, etc.)

+To improve dataset quality, we apply a filtering step using the provided labels and retain only those pairs primarily categorized as clinical imaging, microscopy, immunoassays, or chemical structure.
 This yields a dataset of 6 million pairs, which we refer to as \datasetcomp in this paper.